DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-20-payment-sampling-and-clawback-emails.md

 What you need to do:

-1. Check and validate the claims in the CSV file by marking them as ‘clawback_in_progress’ or ‘clawback_received’ in the ‘clawback_status’ column.
+1. Check and validate the claims in the CSV file by marking them as ‘clawback_in_progress’ or ‘clawback_complete’ in the ‘claim_status’ column.

 2. If you mark a claim as ‘clawback_in_progress’, add the reason to the ‘clawback_unsuccessful_reason’ column.